C∕2022 E3 (ZTF) Comet

 The nucleus is estimated to be about 1 kilometer (0.62 mi) in diameter and rotates once every 8.5–8.7 hours.
 Its dust and gas tails stretched across millions of kilometers (millions of miles).

-The green color — not visible in the photograph above — is most likely produced by diatomic carbon concentrated around the comet’s head.
+The green color, which is not visible in the photograph above, is most likely produced by diatomic carbon concentrated around the comet’s head.
 When C2 molecules are excited by solar ultraviolet radiation, they emit primarily in the infrared, but their triplet state radiates at a wavelength of 518 nm.
-These molecules form through photolysis of organic compounds that sublimate from the nucleus and then undergo further decomposition, so the green glow appears in the comet’s head but not in its tail.
+These molecules form through the photolysis of organic compounds that sublimate from the nucleus and then decompose further, which is why the green glow appears in the comet’s head but not in its tail.

-Apart from the comet, the photograph also features several other noteworthy objects.
-The open cluster M38, containing several hundred young stars, lies about 4,200 light-years from Earth.
-With a longer exposure time, the faint reflection nebula IC 1778 would be visible slightly higher in the frame, while the emission–reflection nebula IC 405 — illuminated by the runaway star AE Aurigae — occupies the central region.
-Near the bottom of the image sits the open cluster NGC 1893.
+In addition to the comet, the photograph also captures several other notable objects.
+The open cluster M38, which contains several hundred young stars, lies about 4,200 light-years from Earth.
+With a longer exposure time, the faint reflection nebula IC 1778 would appear slightly higher in the frame, while the emission and reflection nebula IC 405, illuminated by the runaway star AE Aurigae, occupies the central region.
+Near the bottom of the image is the open cluster NGC 1893.

 Photo 1 Parameters: